arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 The same logic applies to product development.
 To be agile, you need a less massive program and sufficient resources to redirect them.
 Megaprojects are difficult to redirect because they're so massive.

 In product development, you must quickly apply adequate resources to redirect programs.
-Organizations operating at 100 percent capacity utilization usually apply too few resources, too late to get a quick change in direction.
+Organizations operating at 100 percent capacity utilization usually apply too few resources and too late to get a quick change in direction.

 You can proceed safely at a higher speed whenever you have a short turning radius and a quick reaction time.
 This permits you to operate at higher speeds in an uncertain environment and reduces the magnitude of your control problem.

+#### FF19: The Principle of Colocation: Colocation improves almost all aspects of communication.

+Face-to-face communications create fast feedback in a group—it's inherently real-time and combines verbal and nonverbal information.
+Colocate the team to increase face-to-face communication and accelerate feedback.

+[The Proximity Principle, B17,](#b17-the-proximity-principle-proximity-enables-small-batch-sizes) discusses the value of physical proximity.
+Physical proximity enables small transport batches.
+When people are at adjacent desks, it takes less effort to communicate.
+The transaction cost drops, and people share in many small frequent batches instead of in a few large batches.
+They address issues immediately instead of queueing them up for the next meeting.

+Interpersonal communications, which have nothing to do with the work, also increase when the effort to communicate decreases.
+It's important because it helps develop cohesive teams—when we get to know others as complex human beings because of task-related and non-task-related interpersonal communications, we tend to interpret the behavior of others less negatively.

 ### 9. Achieving Decentralized Control